JeroenAdam/DIY-bookkeeping-app/README.md

 - store cost invoices
 - calculate quarterly VAT balance
 - extract yearly VAT listing
-- send private messages to my assistent
+- read/send private messages from/to my assistent

 This code is nothing to be proud of, I had no intent to do it according to best practices.
 It was just top-down programming, almost no use of functions, split into files.